 Education and training

 Northwestern University 2006

 Tsinghua University 2002

 Awards and honors

-Natural Science Award, Education Ministry, P. R. China,
+Natural Science Award, Ministry of Education, P. R. China,

-National Distinguished Thesis Award, Education Ministry, P. R. China,
+National Distinguished Thesis Award, Ministry of Education, P. R. China,

-My research expertise is Integrated Computational Materials Engineering.
-I offer RHD projects in following areas: (1) Computational materials designs for metallic alloys (e.g., in 3D printing applications).
-(2) Two-dimensional smart nano materials for actuation applications.
-(3) Molecular transport in nanochannels for energy storage applications.
+My research expertise is the Integrated Computational Materials Engineering.
+I offer RHD projects in the following areas: (1) Computational materials design for metallic alloys (e.g., in 3D printing applications).
+(2) Two-dimensional smart nanomaterials for actuation applications.
+(3) Ion and Molecular transport in nanochannels for energy storage and clean environment applications.